AuenKr/Cohert2/Computer Subjects/OS/1. Basics/Readme.md

       - Delay in data processing reduces.

-    - Disadvantages of Distributed Operating System
+    - Disadvantages of Distributed OS

       - Failure of the main network will stop the entire communication.